 The following resources can help students broaden their vocabulary:

 - Memrise is an online platform that tests students with flashcards

 - ESL Games World has an extensive library of games to test students’ vocabulary

 - ESL Games Plus offers dozens of games that test all aspects of English

 - TEFL Tones teaches English songs for auditory learners

-Many students don’t feel comfortable engaging in conversation in English.
+While reading and writing English can be done in a private setting, many students don’t feel comfortable engaging in conversational English.
 To help them develop a familiarity with written or spoken conversation, use these resources:

 - Audio Lessons from ESL Pod